 How can you acquire copyright protection for your source code?

 A copyright is the only type of intellectual property protection that is acquired automatically whenever source code is written or a program is compiled.

 The duration of a particular copyright may vary.
-It’s important to remember that though an application for a copyright may be completed online, the processing of this application will take about four months.
+It’s important to remember that though an application for copyright may be completed online, the processing of this application will take about four months.

-On top of protecting their source code, many clients we work with focus on the business logic of their projects, and when they come to us for implementation, they ask questions about protection of trade secrets.
+On top of protecting their source code, many clients we work with focus on protecting the business logic of their projects.
+When they come to us to implement their idea, they ask questions about how we’ll protect their trade secrets.

 A trade secret is a very wide notion that encompasses anything from a new, more efficient way to run your business to a unique app architecture.

 The easiest way to protect your trade secrets (as well as ideas, procedures, methods, systems, processes, concepts, principles, discoveries) is to sign a non-disclosure agreement with your software development partner.
 A well-drafted NDA or confidentiality agreement means that you don’t have to worry about entrusting information about your project to a team of developers.
 Trade secrets are cheaper than utility patents and do not have expiration dates.

 The non-disclosure agreement (NDA) that we typically sign at a client’s request contains a provision stating that the Disclosing Party (the client) owns the rights to all objects we receive in the framework of cooperation (i.e. to all code, ideas, and other information they share with us).